viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 **Test double** is a "stunt double" that replaces the collaborator code as a way to run a test code.

-All of the above terms are self-explanatory to someone writing tests, except the test double.
-Therefore, please read the explanation below to further understand its importance to tests.

-In the cinema industry, stunt doubles look similar to the main actors and their job is to replace them in some scenes.
-Stunt doubles exist to protect the main actors from injuries, or to accomplish actions they are not capable of.
-Somehow, a test double works like a stunt double.
-However, it only replaces the "actor" during the test phase, but never in production.
+All of the above terms are self-explanatory to anyone writing tests, except **test double**.
+In the cinema industry, stunt doubles work impersonating actors in some scenes.
+Stunt doubles look like the main actors, walk like them, dress like them, but are not them.
+Somehow, a test double is like a stunt double.
+A test double has the same name and the same signature as the main object — they look like them — but they are not them.

 Since the roles of a test double can vary, several terms were created to distinguish them, e.g.: _dummy_, _fake_, _stub_, _spy_, and _mock_.
 If you are unfamiliar with this classification, I suggest you read a great text by Martin Fowler, [Mocks aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs).